MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`enable-mouse = yes|no` - Enable mouse support (if enabled at compile time).

 :command:`screen-list = SCREEN1 SCREEN2...` - A list of screens to
-cycle through when using the previous/next screen commands.
+cycle through when using the commands :command:`screen-next` (bound to "Tab" by default) and :command:`screen-prev` ("Shift+Tab").
 Valid choices, if enabled at compile time, are:

  ``help``, ``playlist``, ``browse``, ``library``, ``search``, ``lyrics``, ``outputs``, ``chat``, ``song``, ``keydef``

+The default is ``playlist browser``, i.e. the "Tab" key cycles only between those two pages.

 :command:`library-page-tags = TAG1 TAG2 ...` - A list of tags to group
 the library page.
 The default is ``artist album``.